 Strategic assumptions include any assumptions that are used to build a strategic plan.
 These assumptions may consist of things that are difficult or impossible to predict.
-By nature, assumptions can never be 100% accurate, but they are necessary to allow a business to move ahead with their strategic plans.
+By nature, assumptions can never be 100% accurate, but they are necessary to allow a business to advance its strategic plans.
 While they can never be validated entirely, strong strategic plans are based on accepted and reliable strategic assumptions.

 Any strategic plan lives or dies based on the quality of the strategic assumptions where it is built.
 So, how do you identify and establish strategic planning assumptions?

-Your first step to establish assumptions in strategic planning is to identify the existing assumptions your marketing team currently operates with.
-Set up a brainstorming session with your team at the start of a new project or as you are determining your marketing budget for the year.
-It is best to start with broad categories and have your team come up with assumptions that fit within them.
+Your first step to establishing assumptions in strategic planning is to identify the existing assumptions your marketing team currently operates with.
+Set up a brainstorming session with your team at the start of a new project or as you determine your marketing budget for the year.
+It is best to start with broad categories and have your team develop assumptions that fit within them.
 Aim to identify specific assumptions that fit in categories such as:

-- Machinery and Technical Assumptions: Identify all the assumptions you are making about the technical aspects involved in delivering and marketing your product or project.
-Will there be any technical issues that affect your strategic plan?
+Identify all your assumptions about the technical aspects involved in delivering and marketing your product or project.
+Will any technical issues affect your strategic plan?

-- Resource Assumptions: Can you assume the same team will be available for the plan?
+Will the same team be available for the plan?
 Does your team have the knowledge and skills necessary?
 Will your planned marketing budget be cut at any point during the year?

-Marketing plan assumptions that involve aspects of the business outside of the marketing department can be followed up on.
+Marketing plan assumptions that involve business aspects outside the marketing department can be followed up on.
 Talk with IT, Human Resources, and the C-level to determine the likely state of the organization and your available resources.

-Now that your assumptions have been tested and validated, you have a more reliable foundation to make strategic marketing decisions.
+Your assumptions have been tested and validated, so you have a more reliable foundation to make strategic marketing decisions.
 Make sure you use it!

-After defining your strategic planning assumptions, you are ready to move forward with the remaining strategic planning steps.
+After defining your strategic planning assumptions, you can proceed with the remaining steps.